SN-CRISP/CRISP2021/index.md

 We have arranged for a few rooms for CENTRA-ULisbon visitors at the **Carmen de la Victoria** ([map](https://www.google.com/maps/place/Carmen+de+la+Victoria/@37.1792554,-3.6077715,15z/data=!4m5!3m4!1s0xd71fcc9ac4d670b:0x9edd116b4ac23362!8m2!3d37.1808104!4d-3.5886695)/
 [webpage](http://carmendelavictoria.ugr.es/)), right at the meeting location.
 Please, call them directly (+34 958 24 87 00) to make your reservations giving the reference number **641/19**.

+## Social events

+We are planning two events:

+(1) A workshop dinner on Monday 27, at a place TBC.

+(2) A night visit to the Alhambra on Friday 31 at 20:00.

+Please, let us know if you are interested in attending to.

 ## Participants (11)

 - Ana S. Afonso (CENTRA)